 Indoor pickleball on gym floors requires non-marking gum rubber soles.
 Outdoor shoes with aggressive tread can leave marks on gym floors and may not grip synthetic hardwood the same way.

 The best indoor court shoes have a smooth, flat herringbone outsole pattern that grips gym flooring without sliding.
-Volleyball shoes are often a good crossover option for indoor play.
+Volleyball shoes are an excellent crossover option for indoor play — the ASICS Gel-Rocket (volleyball) and Mizuno Wave Lightning series are proven performers on gym floors and work extremely well for pickleball.

 → Shop indoor court shoes for pickleball on Amazon